Paleo Almond Flour Chocolate Chip Cookiesjump to recipe

 What are the ingredients for these almond flour chocolate chip cookies?

 Here's what you're going to need to make these cookies:

 - Cashew Butter – Cashew butter is the base of these cookies, and really what sets them apart from other Paleo chocolate chip cookies out there.
 We chose cashew butter over almond butter because of its lighter flavor and creamier consistency.
 This helps with the light color of the cookies and the moist, chewy consistency.

 - Almond Flour – Next in the ingredient list is almond flour.
 The almond flour helps provide some weight to the cookies and keeps them from spreading too much or being too greasy.

 - Arrowroot Starch – Arrowroot starch helps lighten up the cookies and make them a little bit more tender.
 You can also substitute tapioca starch for arrowroot!

 - Coconut Sugar – We chose coconut sugar as the sweetener for these cookies because it is unrefined and the best 1:1 replacement for traditional sugar, plus it lends a bit of the brown sugar flavor classically found in chocolate chip cookies.
 While we love liquid sweeteners like maple syrup and honey, we found that they introduced too much water into the cookies.

 - Butter – Just a little bit of butter in this recipe helps make the cookies rich and fluffy.
-If you're dairy-free though, you can easily swap ghee or coconut oil!
+If you're dairy-free, we recommend swapping your favorite vegan butter substitute or ghee.

 - Eggs – These cookies do require eggs, they help hold the cookies together and create the chewy texture.